-Under Administration >pxGrid Services, go to Diagnostics tab, go to Websockets > Clients you will see the pxGrid clients mentioned above.
+Next, under Administration >pxGrid Services, go to Diagnostics tab, go to Websockets > Clients you will see the pxGrid clients mentioned above.

-Hover over the Subscriptions for pxGrid client that has ndp as suffix, you will see a box that should show all topics subscribed that should have /topic/com.cisco.ise.endpoint.
+Hover over the Subscriptions for pxgrid client that has ndp as suffix, you will see a box that should show all topics subscribed that should have /topic/com.cisco.ise.endpoint.

-Now hover over the Publications for pxGrid client that has ndp as suffix, you will see a box that should show all topics Published by DNAC that should have you should see /topic/com.cisco.ea.data.<ISE FQDN>.
+Now hover over the Publications for pxgrid client listed that has ndp as suffix, you will see a box that should show all topics Published by DNAC that should have you should see /topic/com.cisco.ea.data.<ISE FQDN>.
 This topic is used to send the profile labels back to ISE.
 ISE uses this topic to receive profile labels, CMDB attributes and Trust Score from Cisco DNA Center.

 You will see the topic published once you enable the two options to publish and subscribe to Endpoint Analytics topics in ISE.

-The network device(s) need to be managed and SD-AVC configuration provisioned by the Cisco DNA Center Appliance.
+As a pre-requisite, if you have Cat9k access switches or Cisco TTA, the network device(s) need to be managed and SD-AVC configuration provisioned by the Cisco DNA Center Appliance.

 Make sure to back up your network device configuration before provisioning.